 He has received the professional designation of Certified Land Title Professional from the Pennsylvania Land Title Institute.
 Mr. Proctor is also an Adjunct Professor for Widener University School of Law and is a presenter for the Pennsylvania Land Title Institute, the Pennsylvania Insurance Commission, the Pennsylvania Bar Institute, the National Constitution Center and many other organizations.

 Mr. Proctor has served as an expert witness in the Court of Common Pleas of Delaware County and Federal District Court for the Eastern District of Pennsylvania as well as Superior Court in New Jersey.

-Mr. Proctor recently served as lead counsel in Federal District Court for the Eastern District of Pennsylvania and the Third Circuit Court of Appeals in the seminal case of Conestoga Woods Specialties vs. Sebelius which has now been heard by the U.S. Supreme Court, and a decision is expected at the end of June, 2014.
+Mr. Proctor served as lead counsel in Federal District Court for the Eastern District of Pennsylvania and the Third Circuit Court of Appeals in the seminal case of Conestoga Woods Specialties vs. Sebelius which was decided by the U.S. Supreme Court on June 30, 2014.

 Mr. Proctor works closely with Independence Law Center of the PA Family Institute and is an allied attorney with the Alliance Defending Freedom.

 He is an ordained Elder in the Presbyterian Church of America and serves on the Board of several 501(c)(3) organizations.
 He is married with 4 children and 9 grandchildren.